brandonszeto/cse-15l-lab-reports/lab-report-1.md

-## How to login to course-specific account on ieng6
+## How To Login To Course-specific Account on ieng6

 Step 1: Installing VSCode <br>
 Step 2: Remotely Connecting <br>